-You must wage war on two fronts when you are trying to find the best toddler bike helmet.
+You must wage war on two fronts when you are trying to find a great helmet for your toddler.
 One battle is finding a model that will protect your young one’s head.
 The other is getting them to wear it.

-Best-known for mountain bike helmets, Nutcase Helmets has created a line of products that win on both fronts of the little-kid battle.
+Best-known for producing the best mountain bike helmets, Nutcase Helmets has created a line of products that win on both fronts of the little-kid battle.

-One the one hand, the Crumple Zone EPS-infused shell protects little noggins when kids take their first tumbles.
-It disperses energy from the impact that the mischievous devils will almost certainly endure.
+On one hand, the Crumple Zone EPS-infused shell protects little noggins when kids take their first tumbles.
+It disperses energy from the impact that your kids will almost certainly endure.
 With the Little Nutty, at least you don’t have to worry about their heads.
-Some models even include MIPS technology.
+Some of the best bike helmets for kids even include MIPS technology.

-Nutcase solved the problem of getting kids to wear the dang thing by designing an assortment of the cutest and most colorful helmets you could imagine.
+Nutcase solved the problem of getting kids to wear it by designing an assortment of the cutest and most colorful helmets you could imagine.
 From owls to toads, and even the stars and stripes, these beautiful designs will make kids happy.